shivam-k/NSSC-Website/README.md

-# NSSC'16 website
+# NSSC website
-(Website for National Student Space Challenge'16, IIT Kharagpur)
+(Website for National Student Space Challenge, IIT Kharagpur)

 * Visit the official website of [NSSC](http://nssc.in/) for more details.